m50d/m50d.github.com/_posts/2014-12-09-look-back-in-anger.md

 But for now, *Gundam Seed*.
 It starts... pretty well, actually.
 Opening with a narrated backstory is never an ideal choice, but this show makes the best of it, giving a light sketch of events, a loose impression of the variety of nations in its world, the *Gundam*-standard "war is hell" slant present but not overbearing.

-And then we get what I see now as a
+And then we get what I see now as a decoy genre; ten minutes in which this show pretends it's going to be a high-school drama.